faustinaleo18/faustinaleo18/README.md

 # Welcome to My Profile

 Hello, my name is Faustina Leonita, an undergraduate student who was interested deeply in data sometimes learning about the websites.
 Currently learning about MySQL, Git, and Ms. Excel.
-Love cats 🐱 and nature 🌱
+Love anime, western music, cats 🐱, and nature 🌱

 ### Skills
 <p>